Grand Canyon Skywalk Luxury Bus Tour

 In short, their kinship system was historically formed on regional bands.
 Each band subsequently occupied a geological location.
 After the reservation was established, the majority of the tribe migrated to Kingman or Peach Springs.
 This is because Peach Springs is where the tribal headquarters is today.

-Route 66 showcases the Hualapai Tribe.
-Today, the tribe participates in commercial ventures such as river trips in the canyon on the Colorado River.
+The Hualapai Tribe participates in commercial ventures such as river trips in the canyon on the Colorado River.
 This is only accessible through the sacred lands of Diamond Head point and Diamond Creek.

 The Hualapai continue to speak their language and follow the traditional practices of cattle ranching, basket weaving, and carrying out traditional ceremonies.